Datasciencekikuchi/Business-Performance-SQL-Analysis/customer-orders-analysis/README.md

 Distinct customer account numbers were retrieved for all February transactions by joining sales and customer reference tables.

+This establishes a baseline for analysing future customer retention, repeat purchasing behaviour, and acquisition trends across additional monthly datasets.

+---

 ### Average Order Value — February

 Average transaction revenue was calculated using: